Consent is not the right lawful basis for transferring employee data to Reward Gateway.

 Consent is only appropriate if real choice and control over how their data is used can be provided.
 When it comes to systems that the employer has paid for, with an explicit business purpose in mind, this is unlikely to be the case.

-Instead Reward Gateway suggest that legitimate interest is used as a lawful basis.
+Reward Gateway suggest that legitimate interest is used as a lawful basis.
 This reflects the businesses’ interest in sharing the information with Reward Gateway: it hopes to achieve a benefit in the processing i.e. increased employee engagement.

 Legitimate interest also better reflects the expectation of the employee, who would reasonably expect their employer to provide them with secure individual access to business systems.
 The registration methods Reward Gateway provide can then be seen in the light of data minimization, and processing is only required to complete this activity.